Relative Dolbeault Geometric Langlands via the Regular Quotient: Introduction

-Recently, there has been significant interest in understanding the images of \emph{specific} objects under Langlands correspondences in various settings.
-In particular, the groundbreaking work of Ben-Zvi, Sakellaridis, and Venkatesh single out a class of objects arising from so-called ``hyperspherical'' $G$-varieties $M$, which is conjecturally closed under duality.
+Recently, there has been significant interest in understanding the images of \emph{specific} objects under Langlands duality in various settings.
+In particular, the groundbreaking work of Ben-Zvi, Sakellaridis and Venkatesh \cite{bzsv} identifies a class of objects arising from the so-called $G$-hyperspherical Hamiltonian spaces $M$, which is conjecturally closed under the duality.

-In this paper, we will restrict to hyperspherical varieties arising as follows: \begin{itemize} \item Let $X = G/H$ be an affine homogeneous spherical variety with abelian regular centralizers and no spherical roots of type $N$.
-Then, $M = T^*X$ is our hyperspherical variety of interest. \end{itemize}
+In this paper, we will restrict to hyperspherical Hamiltonian spaces arising as follows: \begin{itemize} \item Let $X=G/H$ be a tempered affine homogeneous spherical variety with no spherical roots of type $N$.
+Then $M=T^*X$ is our $G$-hyperspherical Hamiltonian spaces of interest. \end{itemize}